FanFicDev/skitter_api/README.md

-skitter_api is a small wrapper around a set of FlareSolverr [^1] instances for load balancing and redundancy purposes.
-Essentially a series of docker containers comprised of gluetun[^2] providing a VPN connection and FlareSolverr providing CF workarounds are kept alive and proxied to.
+skitter_api is a small wrapper around a set of [FlareSolverr] instances for load balancing and redundancy purposes.
+Essentially a series of docker containers comprised of [gluetun] providing a VPN connection and FlareSolverr providing CF workarounds are kept alive and proxied to.

 Currently these workers choose from a shared queue table stored in postgres;